 The following guidelines have been prepared to give direction as you move through the call process in the Lower Susquehanna Synod.
 Included are the steps to be followed and basic information that may be of help as you seek to discern the leading of the Spirit.

 Additional information for persons in the call process

-- Because in the Lower Susquehanna Synod Call Committees receive mobility materials for one candidate at a time, you may be a candidate in only one call process at a time.
+- Because in the Lower Susquehanna Synod Call Committees may receive mobility materials for multiple candidates (with the exception of First Call candidates and Mission Developer/Redeveloper candidates), you may be a candidate in more than one call process, as well.

 - Do not visit or worship with a congregation in which you are interested in being a candidate.
 Driving by “to take a look” is appropriate, but going inside the building is not.